Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Ride through your favorite beaches and social spots like it’s the 1970s again with the Micargi Cyclone—but this time it’s fitted with a 300W motor, fat tires, and a modern lithium ion battery.
+Ride through your favorite beaches and social spots like it’s the 1970s again with the Micargi Cyclone—but this time it’s fitted with a 300W motor, fat tires, and a modern lithium-ion battery.

 The Micargi Cyclone Electric Fat Tire Beach Cruiser isn’t breaking records with its top speeds.
 It hovers around 15mph, sometimes a little more, and that’s because of its 300W motor.
 For $1650, having a 500W or, better yet, a 750W motor would have been deserved.
+But for a bike with a speed of 32 km/h, read the Merax 26 electric mountain bike review.

 The Micargi Cyclone feels bare bones—because it is.
 Quite frankly, it doesn’t perform as well as other e-bikes in its category to deserve such an overblown price.
 There are electric bikes half the price performing the same standards, though not as stylish, and it is cheaper than the $2750 Raleigh Retroglide IE. Unfortunately, being stylish doesn’t warrant better performance.
 If performance is your concern, get the Juiced City Scrambler.